Klubbers0/Kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+When a kickstarter is launched in May or June they have a higher success rate.
+Kickstarters launched in October have a low chance of being canceled.

 - What can you conclude about the Outcomes based on Goals?
+Goals less than 1000 have a higher chance of being successful, whereas goals between 4500-4999 have a greater chance of failing.

 - What are some limitations of this dataset?
+It doesn't show location.

 - What are some other possible tables and/or graphs that we could create?
-!
+Outcomes based off of outcomes and location, outcomes and year created.